djandruczyk/MegaTunix/README.md

 The Glade GUI designer can be installed to modify and add new gui tabs to megatunix for your own custom firmware needs.
 This is ONLY needed if you want to modify megatunix or design custom tabs for your firmware.
-I recommend glade-2.x as 3.x has a lot of issues.
-Unfortunately glade-2.x doesn't appear to be available with the very latest linux distros (ubuntu 9.10 does not have it)
+I recommend glade-2.x as 3.x has seneral performance issues.
+Unfortunately glade-2.x doesn't appear to be available with the current linux distros (Ubuntu Releases after late 2010 does not have glade-2.x)

 ### Version Control